Denise Richards Looks Back On ‘RHOBH’ Season 9, Does She Have Any Regrets?

 “I loved doing RHOBH, they’re a great group of strong women that I really respect and admire.
 They were all welcoming to me and we had a lot of fun together,” Richards continued.

-As fans saw weeks ago, Richards dove into her full-time role on The Real Housewives of Beverly Hills full-force and actually allowed Bravo TV cameras to film her wedding with Aaron Phypers for the show last September.
+As fans saw weeks ago, Richards dove into her full-time role on The Real Housewives of Beverly Hills full force and actually allowed Bravo TV cameras to film her wedding with Aaron Phypers for the show last September.
 During her wedding episodes, Richards and Phypers were seen deciding to get married and quickly throwing together a wedding in just days time.

 Richards was previously married to actor Charlie Sheen, with whom she shares two daughters, Sam, 15, and Lola, 13, and Phypers was married to former Desperate Housewives actress Nicolette Sheridan.